Immersion Program at Hatch

 * An exiting 8th grade student will have the ability to read novels in Spanish and be familiar with conventions of Spanish grammar, in addition to understanding the grade-level Common Core standards for Language Arts.
 Additionally, an 8th grade student will have an understanding of a variety of cultures and be able to converse fluently in English and Spanish.

-At Half Moon Bay High School, students typically join the Spanish for Spanish Speakers class as freshmen.
-This class is taught in Spanish, and covers reading, writing, and grammar skills at a higher level to prepare students for AP courses their sophomore year.
-The College Board reserves AP-level courses for advanced juniors and seniors, requiring not just strong language skills but also higher-level thinking and interpretation skills typically not developed until high school.
+At Half Moon Bay High School (HMBHS), students typically join the Spanish for Spanish Speakers levels I and II based on the Spanish placement exam administered as 8th graders in the spring of the year prior to their attendance of HMBHS.
+These classes are taught in Spanish, and covers reading, writing, and grammar skills at a higher level to prepare students for AP courses their following year.
+The College Board reserves AP-level courses for advanced stduents, requiring not just strong language skills but also higher-level thinking and interpretation skills typically not developed until high school.
 Rarely, students with exceptional skills in all areas may be allowed to test into the course their first year.

 Seal of Biliteracy